neuromore/Doc/neuromoreStudio/Installation.md

 ##4.
 Run

 neuromore Studio will be automatically started after the installation process finished.
-Please make sure to allow network access at the windows firewall.
+Please make sure to allow network access at the Windows firewall.
 You will find a shortcut on your desktop that you can use to start the application.

 #OSX